EventFlow: Forecasting Temporal Point Processes with Flow Matching: EventFlow

-In other words, flowing samples $\hat{\gamma}_0^z$ along the vector field $v_s^z$ generates the path of distributions $\eta_s^z$.
-However, this path is conditioned on $z$, and we would like to find the vector field $v_s$ which generates the \textit{unconditional} path $\eta_s$.
-As is standard in flow matching \citep{lipman2023flow, tong2023improving, albergo2022building}, the unconditional vector field $v_s: \TT^n \to \R^n$ may be obtained via
+However, this path is conditioned on $z = (\gamma_0, \gamma_1)$.
+Since we seek to generate $\gamma_1$, this is intractable, and we would instead like to find the vector field $v_s$ that generates the \textit{unconditional} path $\eta_s$ defined in Equation~\eqref{eqn:conditional_path_measures}.
+To this end, we aggregate the conditional vector fields $v_s^z(\gamma)$ across the coupling $z \sim \rho$.
+In particular, the unconditional vector field $v_s: \TT^n \to \R^n$ is given by

-We have thus far described a procedure for interpolating between a given reference distribution $\mu_0^n$ and the data distribution $\mu_1^n$ for a given, fixed number of events $n$.
-As $n$ was arbitrary, we have successfully constructed a family of interpolants which will enable us to sample from the joint event distribution for any $n$.
-However, to fully characterize the TPP distribution, we need to also specify the event count distribution.
-For unconditional generation tasks, this is straightforward -- we simply follow the empirical event count distribution see in the training data.
-We describe our approach for modeling the event count distribution in conditional tasks in the following section.
+i.e., the average of the conditional vector fields over all pairs $z$ that could have produced the sequence $\gamma$ at time $s$.
+This corresponds to an extension of the standard flow matching construction \citep{lipman2023flow, tong2023improving, albergo2022building} to the setting of TPPs.